fjplaurr/drumMachine/README.md

 - Download the project from (https://github.com/fjplaurr/drumMachine) by pressing the green button "Clone or download".
 - Unzip the file downloaded.
 - Open a Command Line Interface and go to the root file of the project (It is called drumMachine).
 - Type in the Command Line Interface: 'npm install'.
 An error will occur if you do not have npm installed in your computer.
-You can donwload it from here (https://nodejs.org/es/download/).
+If so, download Node.js from here (https://nodejs.org/es/download/).
 - Wait for the installation to finish.
 - When finished, type in the Command Line Interface: 'npm start'.
 A tab in your default web browser should open in port 3000 and the App should be working now.